Spanish ironclad Tetuán

 Tetuán was a Spanish Navy armored frigate commissioned in 1866.
 She was the first ironclad warship constructed in a Spanish shipyard.
 She took part on the rebel side in the Glorious Revolution of 1868.
 She was captured by Cantonalist forces during the Cantonal Rebellion in 1873 and participated in the Battle of Portmán, fighting on the side of the Canton of Cartagena.
 While under repair after the battle, she was destroyed by fire in December 1873.

 Tetuán was named for the Battle of Tétouan, an 1860 Spanish victory during the Hispano–Moroccan War of 1859–1860.

 Characteristics

 Tetuán was 279 ft 1 in long at the waterline, had a beam of 55 ft 9 in and a draft of 21 ft 8 in.
 The ship displaced 6200 LT.
 She had a single horizontal trunk steam engine that drove her propeller using steam provided by eight boilers.
 The engine was designed to produce a total of 4520 ihp which gave the ship a speed of 10 kn.
-For long-distance travel, Tetuán was fitted with three masts and ship rigged.
+For long-distance travel, Tetuán was fitted with three masts and a full ship rig.
 She carried 1200 LT of coal.

 The ship was armed with thirty 68-pounder smoothbore guns.
 Her waterline and Battery were protected by 5.1 in of wrought-iron armor.